All posts

 One number for the weekly review

 At the end of the week, the pipeline review runs off CRM reports.
 The number in the sequencer matches the number in the CRM matches the number in the dashboard.
-Nobody is matching spreadsheets, deduping contacts, or arguing over which sequence actually created the meeting.
+Nobody is matching spreadsheets, deduping contacts, or arguing about which sequence actually created the meeting.

 What to look for when you’re evaluating